Dive into Milan’s modernist swimming pools in pictures

 Tour Milan’s numerous swimming pools through the lens of photographer Stefan Giftthaler, who has created a mesmerising photo series of those oft-overlooked Italian architecture marvels

 An industrial city many miles from the sea, Milan needs its parks and green spaces.
 In less restricted times, the Milanese also have another ace up their sleeves, an uncommonly large collection of outdoor pools.
-This series of images of these shimmering delights was taken by Milan-based photographer Stefan Giftthaler.
+This series of images of these shimmering delights of water and modernist architecture was taken by Milan-based photographer Stefan Giftthaler.

 ‘This is a work about memory,’ says Giftthaler, ‘not a precise memory but something that we all share that emerges from particular situations and atmospheres.’
 Giftthaler, a regular contributor to our pages, set out to chronicle these much-loved open-air spaces after discovering them to be strangely familiar.